 That said, there are a few types of work that will definitely not be accepted:

-Fanfiction: Beyond the aforementioned parody works, we are not looking for fictionalized narratives.
-We ask that the interpersonal dynamics explored in your parody works remain firmly within the realm of the historically-documented and stay away from speculation.
+Fanfiction: This is a nonfiction publication.
+We welcome creative interpretations of existing historical narratives, but we we ask that the interpersonal dynamics explored in your works remain firmly within the realm of the historically-documented and stay away from speculation.
 We have nothing against shipping or fanfiction in general – that’s just not the direction we’re looking to take with this project!

 Content outside the scope of the publication: We won’t be accepting submissions from outside the specified timeframe.
 For example, Franklin-related content will not be accepted.
 The Franklin Expedition is its own fascinating subject (and we love learning about it!), but our focus is on the period following that one.